KanchanSatpute/Modeling-Housing-prices/README.md

 The project aims at building a model of housing prices to predict median house values in California using the provided dataset.
-It consists of 10 types of metrics such as the population, median income, median housing price, and so on for each block group in California.
+It consists of 10 types of metrics such as the population, median income, median housing price, etc for each block group in California.